 Whether you are concerned about visitation, residency, or maintenance, we have the experience and expertise to make sure your rights as a parent are protected.
 Let us help you with whatever you need – whether that is filling out the paperwork, negotiating, or going to court – and work tirelessly to ensure that your wishes are being considered and your family is being taken care of.

 We handle the broad issues concerning child matters, including:

 How can Grayfords assist me with child contact issues?

 Grayfords solicitors can advise you on the process of deciding on child residence and contact arrangements (also known as custody).
 We can help by negotiating with the other parent, making applications to court and advocating on your behalf.

 Whatever your concern, we are always ready to act.
 Our solicitors are expert negotiators and have immense experience in child custody cases, which means that they are more than equipped to secure the outcome you deserve.

 What is Parental Responsibility?

-Parental Responsibility does not affect succession, citizenship or domicile.
+It should be noted that Parental Responsibility does not affect succession, citizenship or domicile.